 \section{Introduction}

-The prediction of black holes by the theory of General Relativity has been widely tested experimentally, more notably via observational tools of Event Horizon Telescope (EHT) to observe shadows of supermassive black holes \cite{eht1,eht2}, as well as signature of gravitational wave generated via merger of black holes \cite{gw}.
-These observations suggests that black holes are surrounded by magnetic fields and plasma, and actively accreting dust and plasma.
-One of the earliest proposals for the formation of black holes is through the collapse of a supermassive star (or a spherically symmetric gravitational collapse of pressureless dust) during the later stages of the star's cycle \cite{os,penrose}.
-However, black holes can also form by the merger of highly dense stars such as neutron stars.
-Using observed candidates of black holes, the theories of gravity can be tested as well as various black hole solutions can be confronted with observations.
+The prediction of black holes by the theory of General Relativity has been widely tested experimentally, more notably via the Event Horizon Telescope (EHT) to observe shadows of supermassive black holes \cite{eht1,eht2}, as well as signature of gravitational wave generated via merger of black holes via LIGO/VIRGO observatories \cite{gw}.
+The astronomical observations suggest that black holes are surrounded by magnetic fields and plasma and actively accreting dust and plasma.
+One of the earliest proposals for the formation of black holes is through the collapse of a supermassive star (or a spherically symmetric gravitational collapse of pressureless dust) during the final stages of the star's evolution \cite{os,penrose}.
+However, black holes can also be formed by the merger of highly dense stars such as neutron stars \cite{ns}.
+Using observed candidates of black holes, the theories of modified gravity can be tested by confronting various black hole solutions in modified gravity theories with the astronomical observations.
 From theoretical perspective, novel features of black holes have been already studied.
 The profound connection between black holes and thermodynamics can be traced back to the groundbreaking work of Hawking \cite{hawkingbh}.
 Another important discovery is the interesting connection between the Einstein field equations, the fluid dynamics and thermodynamics \cite{pady}.
 In literature, charged and spinning black holes have been tested for stability under accretion of charged or spinning particles to validate the weak cosmic censorship conjecture as well \cite{sanjar,sanjar1}.